TianHuangLab/TianHuangLab/README.md

 ## Hi, I'm Tian 👋 👨🏻‍💻

-I'm a Front End Web developer who is passionate about learning technologies and combining them to make an impact.
+I'm a Front End Web developer who is passionate about learning technologies and always thinking about how to combine them together to make an impact.

 - 🔭 I’m currently working on mutiple projects
 - 🌱 I’m currently learning React